qbittorrent/qBittorrent/src/windows/README.txt

 TRANSLATORS:

-1. Use an editor that has NSIS syntax highlighting(eg Geany).
+1. Use an editor that has NSIS syntax highlighting(eg Notepad++/Geany).
 This will make your life easier.
 2. Open the relevant .nsi file that exists in the folder named "installer-translations"